pavibabu/demo-app/README.md

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles
 - nodejs backend with express module
-- mongodb for data storage
+- mongodb for data storage.

 All components are docker-based